 Aris, Kelly, 'Nedlands War Memorial Conservation Plan', prepared for City of Nedlands, 1997, p.
-1.

-Aris, Kelly, 'Nedlands War Memorial Conservation Plan', prepared for City of Nedlands, 1997, p.
-2.

-Philips, Harry C. J. Tennis West: A history of the Western Australian Lawn Tennis Association from the 1890s to the 1990s, Playwright Publishing Company, Caringbah, Syndney.
+1. Aris, Kelly, 'Nedlands War Memorial Conservation Plan', prepared for City of Nedlands, 1997, p.
+2. Philips, Harry C. J. Tennis West: A history of the Western Australian Lawn Tennis Association from the 1890s to the 1990s, Playwright Publishing Company, Caringbah, Syndney.
 1995, p.7.

-9 Philips, Tennis West, pp. 9-11.
+9 Philips, Harry C. J. Tennis West, p.
+9-11.

+Philips, Harry C. J. Tennis West, p.
+11.

-10 Philips, Tennis West, p.
+11 Philips, Harry C. J. Tennis West, p.
 12.

-11 Philips, Tennis West, p.
+Philips, Harry C. J. Tennis West, p.
 18.

-Philips, Tennis West, pp. 25-54.
+Philips, Harry C. J. Tennis West, pp. 25-54.

-team in the Davis Cup in 1905 and the holding of the inaugural Men's Australian Open Championship in Melbourne, also in 1905.
-13 In Western Australia, the period before the start of WWI was one of consolidation.
+The profile of tennis was enhanced across the country with the establishment of the Australian Lawn Tennis Association in 1904, the entry of an Australian team in the Davis Cup in 1905 and the holding of the inaugural Men's Australian Open Championship in Melbourne, also in 1905.
+In Western Australia, the period before the start of WW1 was one of consolidation.
 A pennants tournament was established for clubs in the metropolitan area, two Australasian Open Championships were held as well as several interstate competitions, and a team from Britain had played an international match.
 These major events were held initially at the cricket oval at the Zoological Gardens, which in winter was marked out with tennis courts, and latterly at Muller Park, Subiaco which the Association agreed to develop as a tennis centre in conjunction with the Subiaco Municipal Council in 1909.
-14

-During WWI, the WA Lawn Tennis Association faltered as players and funds to maintain courts dwindled, and for a period, the Association stopped meeting.
+Is During WW1, the WA Lawn Tennis Association faltered as players and funds to maintain courts dwindled, and for a period, the Association stopped meeting.
 It did not reconvene after the war until 1919.
 During the 1920s and 30s, the profile of all sports, including tennis, increased rapidly.
 Tennis was particularly appealing as it was considered a 'universal game' that could be played by men, women and children of all levels of ability.
 The number of competitions increased during this period, including the establishment of a Country Week Tennis Carnival and expansion of the junior competition, the Slazenger Cup.
 WA also sent a senior and junior team to Melbourne to contest the inaugural Linton Cup in 1924.
 It was in this climate of expansion of the sport that Nedlands Tennis Club was founded.

-In the mid 1920s in Nedlands, only social tennis was available, played at the home of Mr G. R. Brown in The Avenue, Nedlands.
-An initial meeting to establish a tennis club was arranged and attended by only four enthusiasts, but after some further publicity, a second public meeting was held on 24 June 1925 at the Nedlands Picture Theatre, this time attended by 67 people.
-The result of this meeting was that the Nedlands Tennis Club was established and officially commenced in October 1925.
-20

-Other local people who were involved in the establishment of the club also included Les Hammond, Andrew Lang, Sydney Priester.
-The first office bearers were:

-President - Mr G. R. Brown Captain - Mr Jack Matheson Secretary - Mr Vic Fenn Treasurer - Mr Horace Killington
+In the mid 1920s in Nedlands, only social tennis was available, played at the home of Mr G. R. Brown in The Avenue, Nedlands.19 An initial meeting to establish a tennis club was arranged and attended by only four enthusiasts, but after some further publicity, a second public meeting was held on 24 June 1925 at the Nedlands Picture Theatre, this time attended by 67 people.20 The result of this meeting was that the Nedlands (Park) Tennis Club was established and officially commenced in October 1925.21 Other local people who were involved in the establishment of the club also included Les Hammond, Andrew Lang, Sydney Priester.
+The first office bearers were: President - Mr G. R. Brown Captain - Mr Jack Matheson Secretary - Mr Vic Fenn Treasurer - Mr Horace Killington 6 Register of Heritage Places - Assessment Documentation Nedlands Tennis Club 18 April 2008 14 Philips, Harry C. J. Tennis West, p.
+57.

-14 Philips, Tennis West, pp. 77-78.
+15 Philips, Harry C. J. Tennis West, pp. 77-78.